High-fidelity state transfer via quantum walks from delocalized states: Introduction

+When a quantum walk occurs on a cycle graph, the initial state spreads with null group velocity \cite{kempf2009group} and superposes at the periodic boundary.
+Due to this superposition, it may return to its original shape centered at the antipodal vertex, which can be far away from its initial position.
+Therefore, by taking a delocalized initial state, we aim to evaluate this dynamical evolution as one potential means of achieving high-fidelity state transfer using CTQWs on cycle graphs.
+Moreover, we examine DTQWs that start from a delocalized qubit to assess whether the qubit, acting as an information carrier, is also preserved along the walk.

 The article is structured as follows.
-In Sec.~\ref{sec:2}, we briefly introduce the mathematical formalism of CTQW.
-In Sec.~\ref{sec:3}, we review the CTQW starting from one-vertex state to obtain an expression for the fidelity of distributed states over time.
-Then, we study such walks starting from Gaussian states confined for a long time and over large graphs, and we compare them with other distributed states.
-In Sec.~\ref{sec:4} we discuss an application of our results in a context of dynamic graphs.
-Finally, Sec.~\ref{sec:5} presents some concluding remarks.
+In Sect.~\ref{sec:2}, we briefly introduce the mathematical formalism of CTQWs.
+In Sect.~\ref{sec:3}, we review the CTQWs starting from a local state, obtain an expression for the fidelity of delocalized states over time, and study such walks starting from Gaussian states confined for a long time and over large graphs.
+In Sect.~\ref{sec:4}, we review the DTQWs by comparing their dynamical evolution starting from one vertex as long as the state becomes a broad Gaussian one.
+In Sect.~\ref{sec:5}, we discuss an application of our results in the context of dynamic graphs and quantum circuits.
+Finally, Sect.~\ref{sec:6} presents some concluding remarks.